Hi-tech trackers will play big role in fitness in 2015 - experts

 "The trend list was compiled to identify the workouts we thought would be hot for the year, going into the new one," said Rebecca Silliman, a spokeswoman for MyFitnessPal.

-The San Francisco-based company determined the trends by analysing the minutes logged for each activity, divided by the daily active users, which they compared to 2013 and controlled for database growth.
+The San Francisco-based company determined the trends by analyzing the minutes logged for each activity, divided by the daily active users, which they compared to 2013 and controlled for database growth.

 SoulCycle, a national chain of indoor cycling studios, was among the popular trends in 2014, with a participation increase of 75 percent, which is likely to continue this year, according to the data.